AyushPaudel/Clone-Repo/README.md

 # Clone-Repo

-Clone repositorites that are in csv file. here `repo1` and `repo2` are two colums that have similar repositories
+Clone repositorites that are in csv file.
+Here `repo1` and `repo2` are two colums that have similar repositories